Page speed means a lot for website users. It affects user experience in the sense that users do not like websites that load slowly.

 How to speed up your website

 The starting point will be to audit your page to detect issues that can be resolved.
-The results can help you know what to do including cleaning up your site code, optimize your images, and host your videos on external sites.
+The results can help you know what to do including cleaning up your site code, optimizing your images, and hosting your videos on external sites.

 So how can you boost your page speed?
 Take a look at these eight tips.

 Your choice of web hosting is significant to achieve good website speed.
 There is probably not much you can do in terms of running a fast-loading website if your web server is problematic and unable to deliver fast-loading websites.
 So the starting point is to be sure you are running on a fast server.

 1. Minimize HTTP requests

 When your audience visits a page, your website takes time to load various elements like media and scripts.
 Each feature requires a request to load, and if you have an abundance of elements on the page, there will be more requests.

 This means it will take your page longer to load and visitors might leave your site.
 However, you can limit the number of HTTP requests by streamlining and eliminating unnecessary site elements.
 More leads will remain on your site because they can access the information quicker, making both you and your audience happy.

 Your page speed is affected by how quickly your pages load on your domain name system (DNS).
 A DNS is a server with a database of IP addresses and associated hostnames.
 With this database, the DNS translates a URL into an IP address.

 If your DNS is slow, it will take time to translate the URLs.
 By using a faster DNS, you will improve your page load time and help visitors access information on your site faster.

 To prevent this from affecting your page speed, you need to minify and combine files.